MicrosoftDocs/learn/learn-pr/wwl-sci/incident-management-sentinel/includes/1-introduction.md

 Contoso uses Microsoft Defender for Cloud as threat protection for resources that run on Azure and on-premises.
 The company also monitors and protects other non-Microsoft assets.

-Recently, the company's Azure Activity log showed a significant number of VMs were deleted from the Azure subscription.
-You want to analyze this occurrence and be alerted when similar activity occurs in the future.
+Recently, the company's Azure Activity log showed that a significant number of VMs were deleted from the Azure subscription.
+You need to analyze this occurrence and be alerted when similar activity occurs in the future.

-Microsoft Sentinal is a cloud application that can help you create and investigate an incident when someone deletes an existing VM.
-In this module, you learn how to use Microsoft Sentinel to help protect Contoso's resources.
+Microsoft Sentinel is a cloud application that can help you protect Contoso's resources.
+In this module, you learn how to use Microsoft Sentinel to create and investigate an incident when someone deletes an existing VM.

 ## Learning objectives